Turrican II: The Final Fight

 Turrican II: The Final Fight is the second game of the Turrican series.
-The game, developed by Factor 5 was released in 1991 for the Commodore Amiga.
-This version was finished before the C64 version, but Manfred Trenz cites the C64 version as the original design.
-Turrican II was also released for the CDTV, Atari ST, Amstrad CPC and ZX Spectrum, and later for DOS, and also for the Mega Drive/Genesis and Game Boy rebranded as Universal Soldier.
+The game, developed by Factor 5 was published in 1991 for the Amiga.
+This version was finished before the Commodore 64 version, but designer Manfred Trenz cites the C64 version as the original.
+Turrican II was also released for the CDTV, Atari ST, Amstrad CPC, and ZX Spectrum, and later for MS-DOS, and also for the Mega Drive/Genesis, and Game Boy rebranded as Universal Soldier.

-The Amiga version of Turrican 2 along with Turrican, Super Turrican and Mega Turrican were re-released on the Playstation 4 and Nintendo Switch in 2020 to commemorate the 30th anniversary of the original game, under the name Turrican Flashback.
+The Amiga version of Turrican II along with Turrican, Super Turrican and Mega Turrican were re-released on the PlayStation 4 and Nintendo Switch in 2020 to commemorate the 30th anniversary of the original game, under the name Turrican Flashback.